 Moray Crematorium is located at Broadley, Clochan, Buckie, telephone 01542 850 488

 Aberdeenshire Council is responsible for 211 burial grounds of which 176 have lairs available for burial of coffins or cremated remains.

 Full lairs – a standard full coffin lair will measure 2.73m long by 1.2m wide and where ground conditions allow will be sold for up to three coffin interments.
 Caskets of cremated remains may also be interred in full lairs

 Cremated remains – Dedicated casket lairs, where available and where ground conditions allow, will be sold for up to three casket interments.

 Scattering of Ashes – ashes may be scattered under the turf of a full coffin lair or casket lair for which you hold entitlement..

 If the lair proposed for use was previously purchased, Aberdeenshire Council will require proof of entitlement.
-If the lair certificate has been lost or the original lair holder has passed away, it is important that you contact Landscape Services or the Registrars office in order to ensure our records are kept up to date.
+If the lair certificate has been lost or the original lair holder has passed away, it is important that you contact Landscape Services in order to ensure our records are kept up to date.

 At this point we shall also be able to inform you about the future interment capacity of the lair.
 Tracing historic lairs can be difficult, so it is helpful if you can provide us with as much information as possible regarding the original lair holder.
 Details including their name, address and the date the lair was purchased, as well as the names and dates of any other person(s) buried within the lair are all useful.